qfcy/pyc-zipper/README.md

 This obfuscation tool is also compatible with all versions of Python 3, as it does not depend on specific bytecode versions.

 ## 4. Unpacking Tool
-The unpacking tool `pyc_zipper_unpack.py` supports unpacking `.pyc` files that have been packed using the aforementioned compression tools.
+The unpacking tool in [pyc_zipper/unpack.py](https://github.com/qfcy/pyc-zipper/blob/main/pyc_zipper/unpack.py) supports unpacking `.pyc` files that have been packed using the aforementioned compression tools.
 It restores the original `.pyc` file before compression.
 However, the unpacking tool cannot restore the instructions and variable names that have been obfuscated by the obfuscation tool.